Adbaston: Location

 The village is 13 mi north east of the town of Stafford, and 18.4 mi south east of Stoke on Trent.
 The nearest railway station is at Stone.
 The nearest main roads are the A41 which passes the village 4.7 mi to the south west.
 The village is situated approximately halfway between towns of Eccleshall and Newport, Shropshire, and near the villages and hamlets of Cheswardine, Shropshire, and Woodseaves, High Offley and Knighton, Staffordshire.

 History

 Etymology

 The name Adbaston is derived from the Anglo-Saxon personal name Eadbald and means 'Eadbald‘s town'; it was recorded in the Domesday Book of 1086 as Edboldestone and in the 12th and 13th century as Adbaldestone, Alboldestun, and Albaldiston.

 Domesday Book

 Adbaston is listed in the Domesday Book of 1086; in the survey the village has the name Edboldestone.
 In the survey the settlement was described as quite small with only 5.8 households.
-Other Assets included 17 villager or villein, meadow of 15 acres, 40 smallholders and 1 slave.
+Other assets included 17 villager or villein, meadow of 15 acres, 40 smallholders and 1 slave.
 There was also 25 ploughlands (land for), 3 lord's plough teams, 13 men's plough teams.
-In 1066 the lord of the manor was held by Robert, Bishop of Chester.
+In 1066 the lord of the manor was Robert, Bishop of Chester.
 Before that the lord of the manor was said to have been previously Leofwine Bishop of Lichfield.